eCommerce has exploded, and so has the competition in the retail industry.

 Using social media to promote and sell products has become an effective eCommerce strategy.
 Especially with the rise of mobile commerce, social commerce has become the most obvious trend on this list.

 This is because more than 55% of smartphone owners have purchased products post seeing them on social media.
-It is the rise of apps like Facebook, Instagram and Tiktok that offer brands the opportunity to interact with customers conversationally, share engaging visuals, post ads and sell directly on their platforms that have created a form of frictionless eCommerce and helped brands increase both, their reach and sales rapidly.
+It is the rise of apps like Facebook, Instagram and Tiktok that offer brands the opportunity to interact with customers conversationally, share engaging visuals including QR codes (created using any of these best QR code generators) pointing to the product pages, post ads and sell directly on their platforms that have created a form of frictionless eCommerce and helped brands increase both, their reach and sales rapidly.

 By 2025, social media market sales are expected to triple itself and reach a total of 1.2 trillion dollars.
 To make this happen, apps like Instagram and Tiktok are introducing features like Instagram checkout and Ticktok shop to streamline product discovery and enable convenient purchasing without having to leave the apps or requirement of card details.